Anal bleaching: Terminology and indications

 In consumer marketing, the terms anal bleaching, intimate lightening, intimate brightening, or perianal skin tone correction may be used interchangeably; some vendors describe proprietary brightening protocols and multi-step kits using such terminology.
-The procedure targets localized hyperpigmentation due to genetic background, friction, post-inflammatory hyperpigmentation (e.g., following waxing or dermatitis), or hormonal influences.
+The procedure targets localized hyperpigmentation due to genetic background, friction, postinflammatory hyperpigmentation (e.g., following waxing or dermatitis), or hormonal influences.
 There are no medical indications unique to the anus; rather, the practice parallels cosmetic lightening of other body sites (e.g., inner thighs, genital area, or axillae).
 Professional and regulatory guidance emphasizes that cosmetic lightening is optional and non-therapeutic, and that individuals should avoid banned or unsafe actives and seek products compliant with local regulations.

 Methods

-Approaches include (1) topical leave-on formulations (creams, gels, lotions, serums) containing skin-lightening actives; (2) in-office regimens combining topical agents with mechanical or chemical exfoliation (e.g., low-strength peels and gentle resurfacing); and (3) maintenance with barrier-supporting emollients and general friction reduction to limit recurrence of post-inflammatory hyperpigmentation.
+Approaches include (1) topical leave-on formulations (creams, gels, lotions, serums) containing skin-lightening actives; (2) in-office regimens combining topical agents with mechanical or chemical exfoliation (e.g., low-strength peels and gentle resurfacing); and (3) maintenance with barrier-supporting emollients and general friction reduction to limit recurrence of postinflammatory hyperpigmentation.
 At-home approaches typically direct users to apply small amounts to discolored skin only and to discontinue if irritation occurs.
 Consumer guidance from regulators stresses reviewing ingredient lists and avoiding products containing restricted or prohibited substances.